All About the Ferber Method Sleep Training Technique

 What Is the Ferber Method?

-If you’re wondering how “to do” the Ferber method to sleep train your baby, the technique is fairly straightforward.
+If you’re wondering how to implement Ferber sleep training with your baby, the technique is fairly straightforward.
 You’ll simply allow them to “cry it out” for gradually increasing periods of time.

-This structure can change based on what you and your baby need, but could look something like this, as an example:
+This structure can change based on what you and your baby need, but it could look something like this as an example:

 Follow your standard bedtime routine.
 To start, you’ll put your baby down in their crib after their normal bedtime routine, say goodnight, and leave the room.